Windshield Repair and Replacement

 When a Glass Doctor of Lexington repair specialist arrives at your location, they will first assess the damage and determine if a repair is possible.
 If your windshield can be repaired, we will then thoroughly clean the window and prepare the area.
 Next, we fill the damage with a special resin.
 The resin is cured with heat, and finally, the repair is polished to make it transparent.
 This entire process takes about an hour.

 If the glass specialist determines that a repair is not safely possible, we can replace the windshield at our Lexington shop.
-First, a new windshield is located, matching the original equipment manufacturer (OEM) quality glass.
+First, a new windshield is located, matching the Original Equipment Equivalent (OEE) quality glass.
 If your windshield has special features, such as humidity sensors and radio antennas, we can order a matching windshield.
 To begin the repair, the first step is to remove the broken windshield.
 Once the frame is prepared, the new glass is fitted into place and the glass is sealed.
 We follow the Auto Glass Safety Council’s™ (AGSC) industry best practices to accomplished safe installation, which includes waiting for the epoxy to fully cure.
 Dry time takes about an hour.

 Modern automotive glass is designed so it will not become a hazard in an accident.
 Rather than shatter into sharp, jagged shards that can seriously injure you, the tempered glass either stays intact or breaks into many small, relatively smooth pieces.
 However, if a windshield is damaged, the laminated glass might break or not behave in the intended manner, which ultimately supports your vehicle's safety system.